Funny Bone (actor)

-Chibunna "Funny Bone" Stanley (born 28 October 1985) is a Nigerian Nollywood actor and stand-up comedian from Anambra state.
+Chibunna "Funny Bone" Stanley (born 28 October 1985) is a Nigerian actor and stand-up comedian.
 At a show in Anambra, he employed the then Governor, Obiano to invest in youth and he tasked the political appointees of the state to be active.

 In 2020, he won the 2020 AMVCA Best Actor in a Comedy award beating other 4 contestants.

 Personal life

 In June 2022, he married his wife traditionally in Enugu.
 They had their first child, Zimchikachim, in October 2023.